-Descriptive text Text describing the purpose of the table / fields (not to be (white/or light grey filled by MS) N/A To be filled in by MS Not applicable (not to be filled by MS) Information to be completed by MS; can be mandatory (if To be filled in by MS Information to be completed by MS: can be mandatory (if applicable/available) or voluntary Pre-filling Information that is already provided by the MS to the Commission through another reporting exercise that finishes substantially before the deadline for the progress report, and if complete, fully covers the requirements of the NECPR, or that is determined by EU legislation.
+Descriptive text Text describing the purpose of the table / fields (not to be (white/or light grey filled by MS) N/A Not applicable (not to be filled by MS) To be filled in by MS Information to be completed by MS: can be mandatory (if applicable/available) or voluntary Pre-filling Information that is already provided by the MS to the Commission through another reporting exercise that finishes substantially before the deadline for the progress report, and if complete, fully covers the requirements of the NECPR, or that is determined by EU legislation.
 Therefore, MS will not submit the information again as part of the NECPR.
 Data cannot be altered in the progress reporting, but through the primary process established for the source data.
 ReportNet specific Prefilled data will not appear directly in a reporting system, however, information on prefilled data will be accessible in the relevant export templates.
 Post-filling Information that is already provided by the MS to the Commission through another reporting exercise, ongoing in parallel to the progress reporting, and if complete, fully covers the requirements of the NECPR.
 Therefore, MS will not submit the information again as part of the NECPR.
 Data cannot be altered in the progress reporting, but through the primary process established for the source data.
 ReportNet specific Post-filled data will not appear directly in a reporting system, however, information on where post-filled data is supposed to be provided will be visible in the relevant export templates.
 Once the QA/QC process is completed for the other reporting exercise, data will be stored and accessed together as one cohesive set of data.
-Pre-loading Information that is already collected by the Commission from past exercises or provided to the Commission through another source, but which does not fully cover the requirements of the NECPR.
-Information can be pre-loaded in the relevant template.
-Data should be checked, completed, and commented by the Member States, where applicable.

-Example: Previously reported policies and measures are already in the database of Reportnet 3, and reporters will be able to update them.
+Information that is already collected by the Comm from the past exercises or provided to the Comm through another source, but does not fully cove requirements of the NECPR.
+Information can be pre-loaded in the relevant template Data will be checked, completed and commented by the Member States, where applicable.
+Example: Policies and measures relevant to greenhouse gas emissions reported in 2021 pursuant to Article 18 of the Governance Regulation are already in the database of Reportnet 3, and reporters will be able to update them.
 Automatically calculated Fields automatically calculated based on other fields.